jp-val/data-structure-archive/README.md

 	- Disjoint Set
 	- Bloom Filter Version 1: Using Boolean Arrays
 	- Bloom Filter Version 2: Using BigInteger and Bitwise Operators
-	- Graph (Not really a great feat, but I coded it up to use in a few algorithms.)
+	- Graph (not a great feat, but I coded it up to use in a few algorithms)

 **TODO**